Sethupathy-Lab/cornell_tutorials/miRquant_tutorial/README.md

 # Cornell specific miRquant instructions

-Instructions on running miRhub using the python wrapper for Jeanette's perl code.
+Instructions on running miRquant on Cornell's cluster.

-The location of the miRhub tutorial is here:
+The location of the miRquant tutorial is here:
 ```
 /home/pr46_0001/cornell_tutorials/miRquant_tutorial/
 ```